shruthi223/CSMA-CD-1-Persistent-Method-Java/README.md

 We also put to use other core Java concepts such as Exception Handling, Inheritance and Synchronization.
 Our problem statement also specified that the minimum number of stations to be implemented in this model are six and hence, we developed a model that would do so

+### Algorithm
+The algorithm used to develop the required 1-persistent CSMA/CD model is as follows <br />
+*Step 1: When a frame is ready, the transmitting station checks whether the channel is idle or busy.*<br />
+*Step 2: If the channel is busy, the station waits and continually checks until the channel becomes idle.*<br />
+*Step 3: If the channel is idle then it transmits the frame immediately, with a probability 1.*<br />
+*Step 4: A collision may occur if two or more channels transmit simultaneously.
+If collision occurs, the station waits for a random period of time and restarts the algorithm all over again.* <br />